Team-Resurgent/KratosInstallGuide/customization.md

 ## Troubleshooting

 - **Settings Not Saving** - Ensure you're connected to the same WiFi network as your Kratos
-- **Colors Not Updating** - Try reloading the configuration page and loading current settings
 - **Effects Not Visible** - Check that LED counts are set correctly for your hardware
-- **WiFi Changes** - After changing WiFi settings, you may need to reconnect to the new network
+- **WiFi Changes** - After changing WiFi settings, you may need to reconnect to the location

 ---